Laurier Brantford's Ethical Reporting Guidelines for Digital Media and Journalism Students

 Accuracy is the first and most important value for reporting.
-Every reporter, and therefore every journalism student, is responsible for ensuring total accuracy in every story, including every class assignment, regardless of size or scope.
+Every reporter, and therefore every Digital Media and Journalism student, is responsible for ensuring total accuracy in every story, including every class assignment, regardless of size or scope.
 Facts include the correct spelling of names, correct job titles, ages, dates and every other detail in a story.
 Accuracy is also required in direct quotes as well as all reporting of people's opinions, feelings and recollections.
 What people say should be represented fairly and in context.

 Verifiability of Facts

 Every fact reported in every story must be verifiable; nothing should be guessed at or deduced, unless this is clear to the audience.
 Not only must the student stand ready to provide verification of each fact, but the audience should, as a general rule, be able to evaluate the reliability of the information.
 Unless otherwise instructed, for all assignments, students are required to provide lists of sources (whether live or documentary) for verification purposes.
 Instructors may, without notice to the student, contact sources to verify the accuracy of any facts.
 Inaccuracy or unverifiability in any statement may result in a failing grade for the assignment.